twiddler/frackup/README.md

-# Abstract
+# This helps you with ...

-This describes how to securely backup data on m devices such that any n of them can be used together to recover the data.
+... securely backing up data on m devices such that any n of them can be used together to recover the data.

+## Usage

+`./split in out n m` archives input directory `in`, splits it into `m` parts, and saves them including recovery files at `out`.

+`./recombine in out` repairs (if necessary) and combines parts from `in` and outputs the result at `out`.

-# CLI programs used
+## CLI programs used

 - tar is probably already included in your distro
 - gfsplit, gfcombine are available from `sudo apt install libgfshare-bin`
 - par2create, par2verify, par2combine are available from `sudo apt install par2`

-# Splitting
+## Splitting

 1. Archive the plain files
 2. Split the archive into m parts such that n of them together can recover the whole archive
 3. Protect the archive parts against data rot
 4. For i = 0 to m devices, _move_ archive part k_i and its data rot protection files *.tar.[k_i]* to the i-th device

-# Recombining
+## Recombining

 1. Collect n archive parts
 2. Verify the parts